mawiramawira/Neural-Net-Implementations-And-Research/Workflow.md

 This project will involve creating a neural network from scratch for the MNIST data

+NOTES:
+- each index a, is defined by the same index b and w so a[2] = f(z[2]+w[2]*input from previous layer)

 [X]Understanding of a neural net
 []Create a basic net
     [X] 3 layers - with 1 node per layer